adhikary97/Sharetape-Speech-To-Text/README.md

 # Sharetape-Speech-To-Text

 Run speech to text for video for free.
+This outputs 3 files, 1 `words.json` file that has all of the words said along with their timing and confidence, 1 `transcript.txt` with just all the words read, and 1 `captions.srt` file which is the captions for that video.

 ## Install requirements
 ```